Paul Hickson: Norwich

-He had carried out sexual assaults and rape on teenage girls from, at least, 30 September 1976, when in Norwich.
+He had carried out sexual assaults and rape on teenage girls from at least 30 September 1976, when in Norwich.

 Swansea

-In 1986, the ASA had been told by three female swimmers that he had given them unwelcome attention.
+In 1986, the ASA had been told by a male swimmer that Hickson had given female swimmers unwelcome attention.
+But as the women were over the age of 16, the ASA saw nothing that was obviously illegal.

 When assistant director of physical education at University College Swansea, in 1987, he had made a female student strip naked in a fitness test.
-The female student had complained to the university, but he received only a written warning from the director of physical education.
+The student had complained to the university, but Hickson received only a written warning from the director of physical education, Stan Addicott, around the end of 1987.
+Notably, the female who complained was not a swimmer, but had required a fitness test for her interest in rock climbing; on the first fitness test the procedure followed was nothing out of the ordinary, but it was on the subsequent second test that Hickson asked the student to strip naked; she complied, but was not that unexpectedly alarmed until when Hickson stripped as well, and tried to kiss her; at the September 1995 trial, the jury did not find Hickson guilty on this assault.

 Female students were advised not to be alone with him in fitness tests.
-It transpired that six other female students had been stripped naked by him, during such fitness tests.
+It transpired that six other female students had been stripped naked by him during such fitness tests.
 The university did not alert the British Olympic Association or the Amateur Swimming Federation (headquartered in Loughborough) about his conduct.
 The university had viewed the incident as a 'one off', as no other incidents had been reported.
 When applying for his next position as a swimming coach, the university had also given him an excellent reference.

 Somerset

+On 21 July 1992, 16-year-old Emma-Jane Needle of Porthcawl mentioned that Hickson had tried to molest her, accidentally overheard by police Detective Sergeant Roger Went.

-On Saturday 12 September 1992 he was suspended from his position as coach at the Millfield independent school, after allegations of serious sexual assaults, against teenage girls, between 1984 and 1991, when working as a coach at University College Swansea, which South Wales Police investigated.
+On 12 September 1992, Hickson was suspended from his position as coach at the Millfield independent school after allegations of serious sexual assaults against teenage girls between 1984 and 1991, when working as a coach at University College Swansea, which South Wales Police investigated, led by Detective Inspector Bryan Jenkins.
+In September 1992, four female witnesses were firstly interviewed by Detective Sergeant Tony Thomas, of the Family Support Unit in Skewen.